orthanc-mirrors/orthanc-book/Sphinx/source/plugins/dicomweb.rst

       "Root" : "/dicom-web/",      // Root URI of the DICOMweb API (for QIDO-RS, STOW-RS and WADO-RS) "EnableWado" : true,         // Whether WADO-URI (previously known as WADO) support is enabled "WadoRoot" : "/wado",        // Root URI of the WADO-URI (aka.
+WADO) API "Ssl" : false,               // Whether HTTPS should be used for subsequent WADO-RS requests.
+                                   // If Orthanc is behind a reverse-proxy, the 'forwarded' headers will be used instead of the config.
+      "QidoCaseSensitive" : true,  // For QIDO-RS server, whether search is case sensitive (since release 0.5) "Host" : "",                 // Hard-codes the name of the host for subsequent WADO-RS requests.
+                                   // e.g: "localhost:8042", "dicomweb.mydomain.org"
+                                   // If empty (default), the plugin will guess it from other configurations or
+                                   // from the reverse-proxy 'forwarded' headers.
-WADO) API "Ssl" : false,               // Whether HTTPS should be used for subsequent WADO-RS requests "QidoCaseSensitive" : true,  // For QIDO-RS server, whether search is case sensitive (since release 0.5) "Host" : "localhost",        // Hard-codes the name of the host for subsequent WADO-RS requests (deprecated) "StudiesMetadata" : "Full",  // How study-level metadata is retrieved (since release 1.1, cf. section below) "SeriesMetadata" : "Full",   // How series-level metadata is retrieved (since release 1.1, cf. section below) "PublicRoot": "/dicom-web/", // The public Root URI of the DICOMweb API in case it is different from "Root".
+      "StudiesMetadata" : "Full",  // How study-level metadata is retrieved (since release 1.1, cf. section below) "SeriesMetadata" : "Full",   // How series-level metadata is retrieved (since release 1.1, cf. section below) "PublicRoot": "/dicom-web/", // The public Root URI of the DICOMweb API in case it is different from "Root".